Fred Henderson: Later life

 Returning to Norwich, Henderson worked as a journalist.
 He acted as editor for Labour Leader, a London weekly under the control of Keir Hardie and the Independent Labour Party (ILP) by the mid-1890s.
 At this period he was a member of the Fabian Society.
 He was involved in the Norwich Labour Church, arguing in an address published as Politics in the Pulpit that "individual sin" was "only a knot in the vast network and entanglement of social and industrial conditions".

 In 1902 Henderson was the first socialist to be elected to the city council, for the Fye Bridge ward; he failed to be re-elected, however, in 1905.
 He was not reconciled to the economic views of Louis Tillett, the Liberal leader: while in 1903 he could define liberalism in terms of people being able to run their own affairs, by 1906 the Liberals appeared to him inflexible on economic doctrine.
 His wife Lucy was a Poor Law Guardian, and served on the council from 1920.
 Henderson returned to the council for the rest of his life, from 1923 as an alderman.

-With Keir Hardie, Henderson attempted to adapt the ideas of Hilaire Belloc's The Servile State (1912) to socialist thinking, not though with Belloc's approval.
+With Keir Hardie, Henderson attempted to adapt the ideas of Hilaire Belloc's The Servile State (1912) to socialist thinking, though not with Belloc's approval.
 In late 1913 and early 1914 he intervened in the debate over guild socialism.

 Henderson was chosen as the Liberal Party candidate for East Norfolk, for the December 1918 general election.
 At that time he was working for the Eastern Daily Press, where he was a leader writer.
 The Conservative Michael Falcon won the seat.
 Supporting Falcon, an election letter signed Lloyd George and Bonar Law stated that Henderson "had done good work at home", but rated Falcon's service in the Sinai and Palestine campaign more highly.

 Peter Clarke, biographer of Stafford Cripps, suggests that Henderson, a veteran of the Socialist League of the 1880s and a "provincial ILP leader", was one of those consulted in the formation of its namesake the Socialist League of 1932, along with J. T. Murphy.
 Its formation was a response to the split of the ILP from its Labour Party affiliation.
-Henderson wrote to G. D. H. Cole that the ILP should simply be allowed to go its way: but he did come to see a role for the League.
+Henderson wrote to G. D. H. Cole that the ILP should simply be allowed to go its way, but he did come to see a role for the League.

 Henderson served as Lord Mayor of the city in 1939–1940.
 He was granted the freedom of the city in 1947.
 He made arrangements for a memorial to Robert Kett for the 400th anniversary of Kett's Rebellion in 1949.